 Facilitated Group Meetings

 Finally, in phase three, the employment mediator meets with everyone involved in the employment investigation.
-There should be a high-level summary of how morale is generally, while still keeping the confidentiality of the mediations.
+There should be a high-level summary of how morale is generally, while still keeping the confidentiality of the mediation.
 At the meeting, everyone voices concerns which are related to the group at large.

 This is a good meeting to set up frameworks and guidelines on how to appropriately and comfortably react with one another at work.
 This particular phase may include very specific ground rules for everyone.
 It also can be a safe space for everyone to discuss their own perspectives with the larger group.
 Typically, phase one and phase two will help alleviate the tense interactions between individuals.
 By the time participants reach phase three, they have already felt heard.
 They also may have resolved some of the more personal issues with each other.
 Thus, phase three allows people to express themselves without as much emotion.